Search

 • Alopecia areata, an immune disorder

-• Tricholtillomania, a mental disorder causing hair pulling
+• Trichotillomania, a mental disorder causing hair-pulling

-• Medical conditions like ringworm, trauma or cicatricial alopecia
+• Medical conditions like ringworm, trauma, or cicatricial alopecia

 • Hairstyles causing traction alopecia

-• Medications, drugs and supplements
+• Medications, drugs, and supplements

 • Radiation therapy